 Usually, because they never heard of it.

-You may just have stumbled across it yourself and are wondering, “Can a Self Employed Person Get Income Protection?”
+You may have stumbled across it yourself and wondered, “Can a Self-Employed Person Get Income Protection?”

 Yes is the answer!

-Whether you run a small business online or you’re client-facing, you can protect yourself.
-Whether you are a contractor on a 6-month rolling contract or you’re the director of your own company, you can protect yourself.
+Whether you run a small business online or are client-facing, you can protect yourself.
+Whether you are a contractor on a 6-month rolling contract or the director of your own company, you can protect yourself.

 So why don’t you?